Scratch tickets

 Why Kids are More at Risk

 Children’s brains are still developing, which makes it harder for them to understand risks and long-term consequences.
 Risk assessment skills don’t fully develop until adulthood.
 Kids also learn by observing adults—so if they see family members gambling, they’re more likely to think of it as normal behaviour.
 Research shows that children whose parents gamble are more likely to gamble themselves.
-Did you know, adolescents are twice as likely as adults to develop serious gambling problems.

 Holiday Fun Without the Risk

-• Reading stories by the fireplace
+• Gift books and read stories by the fireplace together

-This season, choose to #GiftSmart.
+This season, choose to Gift Smart.
 Scratch-and-win tickets may seem like fun, but they're not child's play.
-Protect young minds by keeping gambling products out of their hands.